-The Charity's general fund has a deficit of £40,000 because in the past the Council has not contributed fully to the provision for depreciation in recognition of the significant contribution to the resources of the Charity from local taxpayers.
+6.6 The Charity's general fund has a surplus of £13,000 at the end of 2020/21.
+In the past the Council has not contributed fully to the provision for depreciation in recognition of the significant contribution to the resources of the Charity from local taxpayers.
 In local authority accounts depreciation has a neutral impact on the amounts required to be raised from local taxation.
+A decision was taken by the Trustees in 2018/19 to utilise the profit from the beach hut service to make a contribution to reserves to reduce the deficit.
+There was no profit from this service in 2020/21 as the beach huts were undergoing refurbishment and replacement as part of the approved capital programme, but it is anticipated that the service will generate a surplus from 2021/22 and contribute to the charity's reserves.

-6.6 Investment Policy and Performance
+6.7 Investment Policy and Performance

-At the start of 2018/19 Folkestone & Hythe District Council held £145,610 on behalf of the Charity.
+At the start of 2020/21 Folkestone & Hythe District Council held £118,434 on behalf of the Charity.
 That sum represented the brought forward balance of past proceeds of the sale of charitable assets and is managed by the Council as part of its overall investment portfolio.
-The Council's investment activity during 2018/19 complied with its approved Investment Strategy for the year.
+The Council also held £32,095 on behalf of the Charity representing the balance of external donations received for the Radnor Park improvements.
+The Council's investment activity during 2020/21 complied with its approved Investment Strategy for the year.
 Most investments made were for up to a maximum of 12 months duration reflecting an expectation that interest rates will eventually rise from their historically low base and also to take a cautious approach around the credit risk of counterparties available to invest with.
 The Council also has a strategic long term investment in the CCLA Local Authority Property Fund.
-During 2018/19, as a result of the decision to fund the cost of short-term improvements to enhance the Coastal Car Park from these receipts, a sum of £27,176 was utilised for that purpose.
-The residual amount of £118,434 remains with the Council.
+During 2020/21, a grant of £20,000 was received from Kent County Council (KCC) as a contribution towards viability, consultation and master-planning costs for a proposed East Cliff redevelopment project.
+The balance at the end of 2020/21 of £170,529 remains with the Council.